dlresende/extreme-carpaccio/README.md

     }
     ```

-4. You should calculate the total and answer with an object bill, i.e.: `{ "total": 1000.0 }` (the server checks responses using two decimal digits of precision, so, i. e., 10.1234 and 10.12 are equal).
+4. You should calculate the amount of the received orders and answer with an object bill, i.e.: `{ "total": 1000.0 }` (the server checks responses using two decimal digits of precision, so, i. e., 10.1234 and 10.12 are equal).
 5. Your score will be shown in the dashboard
-6. The server will send you feedback like this:
+6. The server will send you feedback like this (so check if your local client already handles POST /feedback and, if not, implement it, otherwise you will not be able to figure out what is going on with your responses):

     ```
     POST /feedback HTTP/1.1